Lorran (footballer, born 2006): Early career

 On 26 December 2022, Lorran renewed his contract with Mengão until December 2025.
 He made his first team debut the following 12 January, coming on as a late substitute for goalscorer Matheus França in a 1–0 Campeonato Carioca home win over Audax Rio, as the regular starters were training for the 2022 FIFA Club World Cup.

 Lorran scored his first professional goal on 25 January 2023, netting the equalizer in a 1–1 away draw against Bangu; with 16 years, six months and 20 days, he became the youngest player ever to score in Flamengo's history.

+Pisa (loan)

+On 3 September 2025, Lorran joined Pisa in Italy on loan with an option to buy.